[Updated 16 March 2022 with new episodes]

 - Dispute Resolution (High resolution/Low resolution) – A middle-aged man struggles to get back his dues from cunning Habibullah.
 Everyone's go-to person Jahanara intervenes in the process and explains the legal support system available in the camps.

 - Legal Literacy (High resolution/Low resolution) – A couple was in dire crisis when their teenage girl went missing and was believed to be trafficked.
 A wise community leader Jahanara helps the parents to seek support from police and legal assistance to get back their daughter.

-- [NEW] Drowning (High resolution/Low resolution/with English subtitles) – In this episode, we see a child chases a duckling and about to fall into a nearby waterbody.
-The output gives useful tips on how to prevent children from drowning.
+- [NEW] Drowning (High resolution/Low resolution/with English subtitles) – In this episode, a child chasing a duckling nearly falls into a pond to demonstrate the importance of vigilance.

-- [NEW] Flood (High resolution/Low resolution/with English subtitles) – In this animated drama, we see a middle-aged man plans to have a fancy meal during an up-coming flood.
-The output emphasises on the importance of taking prompt action during flooding.
+- [NEW] Flood (High resolution/Low resolution/with English subtitles) – In this animated drama a man prioritises his meal even as there is an up-coming flood highlighting the importance of taking prompt action when floods are eminent.

 Bipodor Fuaijja Jahanara (Jahanara Helps Her Friends.) is produced by BBC Media Action with funding from Porticus, and developed with technical support from UNHCR.
 The episode on flood and drowning was produced as part of CwC ‘Common Service’ activities in partnership with the ACF with funding from the ECHO.